 October 23, 2020: National Grid donates $500 to Assembly Energy Chair Michael Cusick.

 November 3, 2020: Zohran Mamdani, who made opposition to the Astoria NRG Plant and support of Public Power a key plank of his Assembly campaign in Astoria, wins the general election.

 November 10, 2020: NRG donates $10,000 to the DACC, the largest energy donation to the group in 6 years.

 May 19, 2021: Key members of the Assembly say major climate action in New York is “all but dead” for the year.

 June 2021: The NY Build Public Renewables Act gains momentum in the legislature, but is stonewalled by the same legislators listed above, who instead prefer no climate legislation at all.

-If none is passed by June 10th, New York, a trifecta blue state with Democratic supermajority in both houses, will be committing to at least three straight years without climate legislation.
+That means New York, a trifecta blue state with Democratic supermajority in both houses, has blocked every real climate bill for three straight years.

 NEw york’s climate corruption committee

 The CLCPA set national leading goals on climate and racial justice, which New York is nowhere near on track to meet.